 If you wish to register your car, having this type of insurance is the minimum legal requirement.
 It covers any damage you or your car might inflict on other people, cars or property, including medical bills.
 It does not cover damage to your own car, if you were responsible.

 As well as covering third-party damage, partial coverage also protects you in the case of accidental damage, fire and theft (but not vandalism).

 Comprehensive coverage (Vollkasko)

 Comprehensive insurance is, as the name suggests, fairly comprehensive, covering third parties, fire, theft and any damages you might make to your own car or yourself.
-If you buy a car on finance through a dealership, you may be required to take out this type of insurance.
+If you buy a car on finance through a dealership, or lease a vehicle, you may be required to take out this type of insurance.